Skip to main content

 Equipment availability fluctuates with manufacturing cycles.
 Plant closures and consolidations often create buying opportunities.
 Q4 and Q1 can offer better pricing as sellers clear inventory.
 Working with a dealer like Meadoworks provides access to new inventory as it becomes available.

-The prices above are general market estimates only.
-Meadoworks provides custom quotes on all equipment—contact us to discuss your specific needs and get accurate pricing.
+The prices above are general market estimates.
+Meadoworks provides custom quotes on all equipment based on specific machine condition, hours, and configuration.